autonomouslogic/eve-ref/docs/src/datasets/downloading-datasets.md

 # Downloading Datasets

 To download all the data, you can use [`wget`](https://linux.die.net/man/1/wget).
+The only real problem with `wget` is that it does not support multiple concurrent downloads.

-For instance, to download the [market orders](market-orders.md) for a particular year dataset, you can use the following command:
+For instance, to download the [market orders](market-orders.md) for a particular year, you can use the following command:

 ```bash
 wget -r -np -nc -nv --domains=data.everef.net -R index.html https://data.everef.net/market-orders/history/2023/